 Six Alabama cities – Eufaula, Decatur, Alexander City, Spanish Fort, Jasper and Selma – will examine water as an environmental necessity and a key element of history, culture and everyday life as they host Water/Ways, a traveling exhibition from the Smithsonian’s Museum on Main Street (MoMS) program.

-The Alabama tour, scheduled from June 2017 to April 2018, is made possible through a partnership project of the Smithsonian and Alabama Humanities Foundation, now in its 20th year of presenting these exhibits in communities throughout the state.
+The Alabama tour, scheduled from now until April 2018, is made possible through a partnership project of the Smithsonian and Alabama Humanities Foundation, now in its 20th year of presenting these exhibits in communities throughout the state.

 Water/Ways will serve as a community meeting place to convene conversations about water’s impact on American culture with host sites using the national water story in the Smithsonian exhibition as jumping-off point to tell their local water stories: the history; the many diverse cultural links; the land changes over time; the current stresses on water – and most importantly, the future story they are part of creating.